flutter/flutter-intellij/flutter-studio/README.md

 This module customizes the Flutter plugin for Android Studio.

-To set up a development environment:
+To set up a development environment using sources for Android Studio:

 1. Initialize Android Studio sources.
 2. Checkout Flutter plugin sources, tip of tree.